 AudioQuest Evergreen | 3.5mm and RCA Audio Interconnect Cables

-Analog-Audio Interconnect Cable named after the Evergreen Bridge that connects Seattle, Washington (USA) to the Bellevue area across Lake Washington.
-In all Bridges & Falls, you’ll find better metals and more sophisticated technologies — including Air-Tube insulation, Dielectric-Bias System, and Noise-Dissipation System — at lower prices than ever before.
+AudioQuest's analog audio interconnect cables are named after the Evergreen Bridge that connects Seattle, Washington (USA) to the Bellevue area across Lake Washington.
+In AQ's Bridges & Falls series cables, you’ll find better metals and more sophisticated technologies including Air-Tube insulation, Dielectric-Bias System, and the Noise-Dissipation System at reasonable prices.

-Note: All cables in our Bridges & Falls Series place their left and right channels in a single jacket, and feature our Asymmetrical Double-Balanced geometry with separate high-quality positive and negative conductors.
+Note: All cables in the Bridges & Falls Series place their left and right channels in a single jacket, and feature an Asymmetrical Double-Balanced geometry with separate high-quality positive and negative conductors.
 This design allows for a thin, flexible, and uniquely versatile high-performance cable that can be terminated with a variety of today’s connections, including 3.5mm (male or female), DIN, and RCA.
-Do keep in mind, however, that, by necessity, the plugs on Bridges & Falls cables are fairly close together.
+Keep in mind, however, that by necessity, the plugs on Bridges & Falls cables are fairly close together.

 Asymmetrical Double-Balanced Geometry